 Entrepreneurs make a request

-Entrepreneurs that have registered a venture with VC4Africa have the ability to submit a request for mentoring support.
-These requests are screened by the VC4Africa team before being posted to the mentor marketplace.
-We want entrepreneurs to be beyond the ‘idea phase’ and already have a good (draft) business plan covering most aspects of the start-up.
+Entrepreneurs that have registered a venture with VC4A have the ability to submit a request for mentoring support.
+These requests are screened by the VC4A team before being posted to the mentor marketplace.
+We want entrepreneurs to be beyond the ‘idea phase’ and already have a good (draft) business plan covering most aspects of the startup.
 The mentor request should be clearly explained and actionable.
+The more specific is the request, this easier it is to find a mentor.

 Define the coaching need